This is an overview of the Goju Ryu karate belt and ranking system with detailed grading requirements for each grading.

 Fitness: Push-ups, sit-ups, crunches, air squats, squat thrusts, star jumps, a mile run, etc.

-Brown Belt2nd kyuMinimum training time: 8-9 months or 80 sessions
+Brown Belt2nd kyuMinimum training time: 8-9 months or 80 sessions since the last grading

 Karate terms: Japanese terms for stances and techniques learned so far